When should the competition be held?

 Each Local Competition can submit only one Champion in each age group for advancement.
-In the event of a tie at the Local Competition, the local host must determine the one Champion in each age group for advancement by conducting a hit-off or another type of tiebreaker to determine the Champion in each age group.
+In the event of a tie at the Local Competition, the Local Host must determine the one Champion in each age group for advancement by conducting a hit-off or another type of tiebreaker.

 When and where will the Regional Competition take place?

-Regional Competitions will take place from mid-May to early June.
+Regional Competitions will take place from early May to late-June.
 Regional sites will be located throughout the United States (8-10 sites) on pre-determined dates and locations.
-Jr. Home Run Derby Headquarters will provide Regional Competition information to all Local Competition Champions.
+Jr. Home Run Derby Staff will provide Regional Competition information to all Local Competition Champions.

 What happens after the Regional Competition?

 Regional Champions in each age group will receive a trip for two (participant and legal parent/guardian) to the World Series™ for the Jr. Home Run Derby Finals.

 How do I promote my Local Competition?

-Provided in your Administrative Kit is a Local Competition Press Release.
-You may fill this out and distribute it to your local media outlets -- newspaper, television, radio, etc. Also provided in your administrative kit are promotional posters that you can fill out and post around your town as well as a sample flyer.
-Hosts are encouraged to utilize their current websites, newsletters and social media to promote to participants, parents and volunteers.
-Leagues can have their coaches get the word out to their teams and commit to bringing their players to compete at a certain time, or implement the competition into a team practice.
+Provided in your administrative folder is a Local Competition Press Release.
+You may fill this out and distribute it to your local media outlets - newspaper, television, radio, etc. Also provided in your administrative folder are promotional posters that you can fill out and post around your town as well as a sample flyer..

 Can I use the Jr.HRD logo in my promotional material?